György Jendrassik: Diesel Engines

-Its patents were bought by several major engine manufacturers, including the Spanish Hispano-Suiza and the British Vickers, which were the leading engine manufacturers at the time.
-Jendrassik was fluent in German, French, English and Spanish.
-He set up a private office in 1934, where he and his colleagues designed a six-cylinder V-type diesel engine for Hispano-Suiza in 1934.
+His patents and inventions were bought by several major engine manufacturers in Europe, including the Hispano-Suiza and the British Vickers, which were the leading engine manufacturers at the time.
+Jendrassik was fluent in German, French, English and Spanish, due to his frequent trips to the headquarters of large Western European engineering companies in the affairs of the Ganz company and in the case of the sale of his own patents.
+He set up a private office in 1934, where he and his colleagues designed a six-cylinder V-type diesel engine for Hispano-Suiza.
 He also maintained his own office alongside Ganz Rt.

 In 1934, he married Johanna Schmall, the eldest daughter of Henrik Schmall, a qualified architect.
 The increasingly perfected Jendrassik engines became known all over the world and enhanced the reputation of Hungarian industry, the Ganz factory and not least György Jendrassik.

-In addition to his constant engine development activities, he was also involved in the realisation of gas turbines.
-In his private office, the thermodynamic calculations for the future gas turbine were carried out.
+Despite the increasing difficulties, he did not abandon his idea of designing a turbocharger for his already world-famous engines.
+His experiments with the turbocharger were conducted at the Ganz factory.
+After extensive experimentation, a remarkable result was achieved: the performance of the experimental engine was increased by 50% simply by raising the medium pressure.
+This result was sensational in 1944.
+Unfortunately, the practical application of the experiences gained during the experiments could not be utilized, as the work had to be halted due to the siege of Budapest.

+Meanwhile, Jendrassik’s authority at the Ganz company also grew, which was followed by an increase in his responsibilities and rank.
+Until 1939, he was a department head, holding positions as chief engineer (1927), supervisor (1930), chief supervisor (1931), and director (1936).
+In 1939, he was appointed deputy CEO of all factories of the Ganz Company, and in 1942, he became CEO.
+He only accepted the position of CEO after persuasion, in the interest of the company.
+His achievements were also recognized by the Hungarian Academy of Sciences, which elected him as a corresponding member on May 14, 1943; however, due to the war, he could not hold his inaugural speech.